dkranch/www/lifelistSteve.md

 Things I'd like to do, but in no particular order.

+### Family
+- Have a 25 yr marriage celebration with family and friends
+- See at least one of my kids have a commitment ceremony - Hopefully one decides to get married or make a commitment.
+### Travel
 - Visit all seven continents
     - North America - born here, so this one was easy.
     - Europe - Spring 1987.